TonyPhipps/SIEM/Tactics/Network-Full-Packet-Capture.md

-# Use Cases by Detection Method
+# Network Activity by Full Packet Capture Use Cases

 Grouped by [Detection Method](/Detection-Methods.md)